Ram pressure stripping in the EAGLE simulation

 \subsection{Influence of Gas Mass Surface Density}

 We have seen in Figure \ref{fig8} that, away from galactic regions strongly affected by stellar feedback, the toy model increasingly overpredicts the fraction of unbound gas with increasing ram pressure.
 A significant cause of this is underprediction of the gas mass surface density by the toy model.
-This is presented in Figure \ref{fig9}, which shows the ratio of toy model to simulated predicted gas mass surface density, $\Sigma$, perpendicular to the ram pressure direction.
-The toy model prediction uses the positions and velocities of the galaxy gas particles at the beginning of the timestep, as well as the ram pressure and subhalo potential, to predict their final positions at the end of the timestep.
-This predicted gas distribution is used to calculate the toy model $\Sigma$ at the location of each gas particle.
-The simulation $\Sigma$ is computed from the true final positions of the gas particles in the simulation.
-The ratio between the toy model and simulation $\Sigma$ for each timestep/galaxy is shown as the light blue points in Figure \ref{fig9}, while the median and quartiles of their distribution in bins of ram pressure is represented by the dark blue lines.
-We note that $\Sigma$ is computed using all of the gas present in the galaxy at the beginning of each timestep, regardless of its gas phase; each gas component contains the density contribution of the other components that are in its line of sight.
+This is presented in Figure \ref{fig9}, which shows the ratio of toy model to simulated predicted gas mass surface density, $\Sigma_{\mathrm{gas}}$, perpendicular to the ram pressure direction.
+The toy model prediction uses the positions and velocities of the galaxy gas particles in each simulation output, as well as the ram pressure and subhalo potential, to predict their positions in the next simulation output.
+This predicted gas distribution is used to calculate the toy model $\Sigma_{\mathrm{gas}}$ at the location of each gas particle.
+The simulation $\Sigma_{\mathrm{gas}}$ is computed from the true final positions of the gas particles in the simulation.
+The ratio between the toy model and simulation $\Sigma_{\mathrm{gas}}$ for each output/galaxy is shown as the light blue points in Figure \ref{fig9}, while the median and quartiles of their distribution in bins of ram pressure is represented by the dark blue lines.
+We note that $\Sigma_{\mathrm{gas}}$ is computed using all of the gas present in the galaxy in the initial simulation output, regardless of gas phase: each gas component contains the density contribution of the other components that are in its line of sight.

 Different behavior can be seen for different categories of gas in Figure \ref{fig9}.
 For the NI gas, seen in the top right panel of Figure \ref{fig9}, the toy model nearly always predicts higher gas mass surface densities than the simulation.
 This is unsurprising, as the NI gas is associated with stellar feedback events, which are not accounted for in the toy model and induce a wind in the gas, causing the gas mass surface density to become lower.